briolive/weekend-sql-to-do-list/INSTRUCTIONS.md

 ## To-Do List for the To-Do App

-[x] Create basic HTML for to-do app including input field and submit button for new tasks [x] Create SQL database and table for to-do list items
+[x] Create basic HTML for to-do app including input field and submit button for new tasks [x] Source in all scripts, install Express and PG
+[x] Create SQL database and table for to-do list items